This course provides the fundamental knowledge on the chemistry of inorgamic mateirials.

 |Class 15||Chemistry of lanthanoide elements in inorganic materials||Fuorescent material, Superconducting Material|

-Textbook of the inorganic chemistry, and the documents distributed in lecture.
+Textbook of the inorganic chemistry, and the documents distributed in the lecture.

 Some reference books are intropduced in lecture.